atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 5. Navigate to AWS Control Tower.
 6. Select `Account factory`.
 7. Select `Edit` to edit the Account Factory network configuration.
-8. Use the following guidance to update the configuration.
+8. Use the following guidance to update the configuration:

 **Internet-accessible subnet**
 Assuming that your development teams’ AWS accounts need access to resources on the Internet, you should enable the “Internet-accessible subnet” option.